-If you are not established in the UK, you may choose to appoint a UK-based authorized representative who will act on your behalf (EU-based authorized representatives are no longer recognised by Great Britain).
+If you are not established in the UK, you may choose to appoint a UK-based authorised representative who will act on your behalf (EU-based authorised representatives are no longer recognised by Great Britain).

 Carry out the applicable UK conformity assessment procedure

 For most products the UK conformity assessment procedure is largely similar to the EU conformity assessment procedure.
 If mandatory third-party conformity assessments for the UKCA marking are required, these must be performed by a UK market conformity assessment body (UKMCAB).